 - Pressure on the sides or back of the head

-Headaches caused by trauma due to a collision or an injury are often termed a post-traumatic headache.
-It can be much more painful than a regular headache and may feel more like a migraine.
-At times, these headaches can be excruciating and debilitating, which may affect an individual’s capabilities.
+Headaches caused by trauma due to a collision or an injury are often termed post-traumatic headaches.
+It can be much more painful than a regular headache and may feel like a migraine.
+These headaches can sometimes be excruciating and debilitating, which may affect an individual’s capabilities.
 It may disrupt the functioning of their brain and cause several impairments.

-Even a minor motorcycle accident can lead to a head injury and acute or chronic symptoms.
+A minor motorcycle accident can lead to a head injury and acute or chronic symptoms.
 Headaches can make an individual’s life difficult and impact their ability to live normally.
 People frequently report experiencing a headache even after a minor vehicle accident or a fall.
-A considerable amount of force can be exerted on the head during a fall or collision, which can further increase the risk of injuries.
+A considerable amount of force can be exerted on the head during a fall or collision, increasing the risk of injuries.